Mjz86/C_colon/mcc.md

 an `idempotent` expression must be composed of only other `idempotent` expressions OR must be casted via unsafe(as-idempotent) ( because some code that looks like it modifies really dose not, for example an i++ in an internal for loop) OR in the case of paring synth(idempotent) via compiler proof that it is IR block was idempotent, if none were true, the program is ill-formed

+- `invisiblestate`:

+a function f is `invisiblestate` if any definition of an object of static or thread storage duration in f or in a function that is called by f is stabilized qualified, no  read from these values are allowed. an `invisiblestate` expression must be composed of only other `invisiblestate` expressions OR must be casted via `unsafe(as-invisiblestate)` ..

 - `viewstate`:

-a function f is stateless if any definition of an object of static or thread storage duration in f or in a function that is called by f is stabilized but not volatile qualified, no modifications to these values are allowed. an `viewstate` expression must be composed of only other `viewstate` expressions OR must be casted via `unsafe(as-viewstate)` ..
+a function f is `viewstate` if any definition of an object of static or thread storage duration in f or in a function that is called by f is stabilized qualified, no write to these values are allowed. an `viewstate` expression must be composed of only other `viewstate` expressions OR must be casted via `unsafe(as-viewstate)` ..

 - stateless:

-a function f is stateless if any definition of an object of static or thread storage duration in f or in a function that is called by f is const+stabilized but not volatile qualified, and is `viewstate`.
+a function f is stateless if any definition of an object of static or thread storage duration in f or in a function that is called by f is const+stabilized qualified, and is `viewstate`&`invisiblestate`.

 an `stateless` expression must be composed of only other `stateless` expressions OR must be casted via `unsafe(as-stateless)` ..